-Wouldn't a ‘gay footballer’, just be a footballer?
-This week the national captain of Germany has waded into the debate about homophobia in football again.
+This week the national captain of Germany's football team has waded into the debate about homophobia in the sport - again.
 I believe he’s wrong – society already accepts gay professional football players because gay footballers are just footballers.
 But if FIFA and the FA keep shying away from tackling the issue head on, the misconception about homophobia and football will continue to impact on the lives of fans and players alike.
-Let’s get a grip, let’s kick out the stereotypes.
+Let’s get a grip and let’s kick out the stereotypes.

 Let’s ditch the conception that football stadiums are just full of ‘typical blokes’ and at the same time lose the idea that a ‘typical bloke’ can’t be gay.